Quantifying Very Extreme Precipitation and Temperature Using Huge Ensembles Generated by Machine Learning-based Climate Model Emulators: Results

 For many applications/locations, a 10560-member ensemble may be sufficient.
-However, if not, it is feasible now, and will become more so, to produce even larger ensembles, while cautioning that relative statistical uncertainty decreases as the square root of the sample size.
+However, if not, it is feasible now, and will become more so, to produce even larger ensembles, while cautioning that the benefit of this diminishes because relative statistical uncertainty decreases based on the inverse of the square root of the sample size.